jaelyncuellar/quinceanera-event/README.md

 This webpage was developed as a modern and interactive event platform for a family celebration.
 The project integrates core front-end technologies and focuses on user engagement, accessibility, and responsive design principles.
 It demonstrates practical implementation of JavaScript form handling, DOM manipulation, and UI feedback through animations and theme toggling.

 ### Technologies Used
-HTML5: Structure and semantic layout of the webpage.
+HTML5: Structure and semantic layout of the webpage. <br>
-CSS3: Styling, responsive design, and theme mode implementation (light/dark).
+CSS3: Styling, responsive design, and theme mode implementation (light/dark).<br>
-JavaScript (ES6): Form validation, DOM manipulation, modal animations, and dynamic RSVP list handling.
+JavaScript (ES6): Form validation, DOM manipulation, modal animations, and dynamic RSVP list handling. <br>
-Git & GitHub: Version control and project documentation.
+Git & GitHub: Version control and project documentation. <br>

 ### Personal Comment
 This project was created for my cousin’s quinceañera.
 My goal was to design a webpage that captured the beauty and excitement of the celebration while remaining interactive, responsive, and easy to use.
 Beyond being a personal gift, it also served as a hands-on opportunity to strengthen my front-end development skills — blending event functionality, form validation, and user-centered design into one polished experience.